cw257900/inspiration_python/README.md

 To set up the project, follow these steps:

-1. Initialize a Git repository:
+1. Initialize a Git repository

 2. Recommendation Based on  Needs: <br>
     For Text Extraction: Use PDFMiner.six or PyMuPDF.<br>